 Participant Rights

 SOA is committed to protecting the privacy of all parties in a matter.
-We will make reasonable efforts to protect the privacy of individuals, while balancing the need to investigate the matter thoroughly and taking any necessary steps to protect the safety of participants of Spirit of Atlanta.
+The organization will make reasonable efforts to protect the privacy of individuals, while balancing the need to investigate the matter thoroughly and taking any necessary steps to protect the safety of participants of Spirit of Atlanta.

 All persons involved in a report of misconduct through the SOA process have the right to be treated with dignity and respect by all parties.